qgis/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/plugins.rst

 	LOCALES = en

-Add the abreviation of the language to this variable, for example for Hungarian language::
+Add the abbreviation of the language to this variable, for example for Hungarian language::

 	LOCALES = en hu

-Now you can generate or update the :file:`hu.ts` file (and the `en.ts` too) from the sources by::
+Now you can generate or update the :file:`hu.ts` file (and the :file:`en.ts` too) from the sources by::

 	make transup